Bank (geography)

 In geography, a bank is the land alongside a body of water.

-Different structures are referred to as banks in different fields of geography.
+Different structures are referred to as "banks" in different fields of geography.

-In limnology, a stream bank or river bank is the terrain alongside the bed of a river, creek, or stream.
-The bank consists of the sides of the channel, between which the flow is confined.
+In limnology, a "stream bank" or "river bank" is the terrain alongside the bed of a river, creek, or stream.
+The bank consists of the sides of the channel, backwater between which the flow is confined.
 Stream banks are of particular interest in fluvial geography, which studies the processes associated with rivers and streams and the deposits and landforms created by them.
 Bankfull discharge is a discharge great enough to fill the channel and overtop the banks.